 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

 The Dialog Token field is set to the value of the Dialog Token field from the corresponding Link Reconfiguration Request frame.

-The Count subfield is set to the number of reconfiguration status duple in the Reconfiguration Status List subfield.

-The Reconfiguration Status List subfield contains one or more reconfiguration status duple as shown in 9-1201a (Reconfiguration Status Duple subfield format(#15985)).
+The Reassociation Response frame body field contains the information shown in Table 9-65 (Reassociation Response frame body) subject to the additional restrictions as defined in subclause 35.3.6.4 (ML reconfiguration to the ML setup).